-A few reminders of how conflict of interest looks like – always good to keep in mind before entering into a business relationship with a trading/financial professional.
+A few reminders of how the conflict of interest looks like – always good to keep in mind before entering into a business relationship with a trading/financial professional.

-1. EuroScalperPro, an 100% automated Forex EA, is currently being heavily advertised on Facebook.
+1. EuroScalperPro, a 100% automated Forex EA, is currently being heavily advertised on Facebook.
 It comes in a free version, if you sign up with one of the three supported brokers, or a paid one, at $197/month or $1,997/year.
 No matter which one you choose, there’s the same big conflict of interest: the guys behind EuroScalperPro (more on them in a second) make money – either through commissions on volumes traded or cash upfront – irrespective if the client makes profits or not.
 If this aspect was clearly understood, I believe only a few people would still want to do such a deal.
 Particularly that in this case you don’t actually know who you’re dealing with – the About page is hilarious:

 Our ability to generate superior risk adjusted returns through widely ranging and evolving market conditions has captured the attention and respect from traders, fund managers, investment houses and private wealth managers worldwide.
 Our Commentary and Research have been quoted across the Internet and we are widely regarded as the authoritative source on quantitative Forex trading.